chrisjz/aiden/README.md

 for decision making, amongst other regions, making AIden capable of learning from, perceiving, and responding to complex stimuli in its environment.

-This project aims to develop AIden into a highly intelligent and intuitive AI that can function dynamically within virtual environments, learning and adapting in real-time.
-This project invites contributors who are passionate about advancing the frontiers of artificial intelligence and cognitive science to collaborate in creating an advanced, interactive virtual being.
+We aim to develop AIden into a highly intelligent and intuitive AI that can function dynamically within virtual environments, learning and adapting in real-time.
+We invite contributors passionate about advancing the frontiers of artificial intelligence and cognitive science to collaborate in refining and expanding this interactive virtual entity.

 ## Setup